 Additional estimations to be considered in preparing for intubation of a patient should include:

 Assessment of atlanto-occipital extension is performed by asking the patient to look at the floor and the wall after fully flexing and fixing the neck.
 Flexion movement of the cervical spine is assessed by asking the patient to touch the manubrium sterni with the chin.
 If successful, this indicates that the flexion and extension range of motion is sufficient to help in aligning the oral pharyngeal and laryngeal axis in a straight line, thus indicating easier intubation.

 The Warning sign of delicate is performed by placing the index finger of each hand, one submental, under the chin, and the other under the inferior occipital prominence with the head in the neutral position.
-The patient is then asked to fully extend their head and neck.
+The patient is then asked to extend their head and neck fully.
 If the submental finger is seen to be higher than the inferior occipital prominence finger, there should be no difficulty with intubation.
-If the finger on the inferior occipital prominence is still higher than the submental finger, a difficult airway should be anticipated.
+If the finger on the inferior occipital prominence is still higher than the submental finger, the clinician can anticipate a difficult airway.

 Prayer sign is positive when the patient cannot approximate the palmar surfaces of the phalangeal joints while pressing the hands together.
-This is seen in advanced diabetes and has very high positive predictive value for cervical spine immobility and thus difficult endotracheal intubation.
+This sign presents in advanced diabetes and has a very high positive predictive value for cervical spine immobility and thus difficult endotracheal intubation.

 L: Look externally